Italian campaign of 1813–1814

 However, the troops of Beauharnais continued to fight valiantly in the Po Valley and obtained tactical victories against the Austrians in the battles of Caldiero and Mincio; however, the spring of 1814 was marked by the defeats in the battles of San Maurizio and the Taro and by the progressive advance of the Coalition in the Italian territory.
-Meanwhile, Napoleon was defeated in the Campaign in north-east France (1814) and consequently abdicated as Emperor of the French and King of Italy in April.
+Meanwhile, Napoleon was defeated in the campaign in north-east France and consequently abdicated as Emperor of the French and King of Italy in April.
 From that moment the Napoleonic authority in the peninsula actually ceased to exist.
-On April 23, Eugène de Beauharnais was forced to sign the Convention of Mantua, and then self-exiled to Bavaria.
+On 23 April, Eugène de Beauharnais was forced to sign the Convention of Mantua, and then self-exiled to Bavaria.
 By the end of the month the remaining Italian garrisons had to surrender.

 The fall of the Kingdom of Italy was a particularly traumatic event for Italian patriots and intellectuals, including Ugo Foscolo, Giovanni Berchet and Alessandro Manzoni, who saw the dream of a united Italy shattered.
 Manzoni in particular wrote a song entitled " April 1814 " in which he wished to maintain the independence of the kingdom, which was not done at the behest of the Congress of Vienna.
-The memory of a free and liberal Italian state under Napoleon will give the necessary impetus to the patriots during the Risorgimento, to continue fighting for unification.
+The memory of a free and liberal Italian state under Napoleon gave the necessary impetus to the patriots during the Risorgimento, to continue fighting for unification.